Asma-Khanam/TIC-TAC-TOE/README.md

 This is a simple implementation of the classic Tic-Tac-Toe game using HTML, CSS, and JavaScript.

 HOW TO PLAY:
-To play the game, simply open the index.html file in your browser.
+To play the game, simply open the link in your browser.
 The game will load and you will see a 3x3 grid with empty squares.
 Players take turns selecting a square to place their X or O mark.
 The first player to get three in a row (horizontally, vertically, or diagonally) wins the game.

 FEATURES:
 The game board is responsive and adjusts to fit the screen size.